Oxid15/oxid15.github.io/index.md

 Saint-Petersburg, 2021 - 2023

 This program is devoted to applicable Machine Learning and Data Analysis.
 After taking healthcare related specialty I learned a lot about what role data plays in the medical domain.
-Taking into account the importance of interpretability when using complex algorithms in healthcare, I devoted my master thesis to the comparison of different XAI techniques under the hood of one benchmark.
+Taking into account the importance of interpretability when using complex algorithms in healthcare, I devoted my master thesis to the comparison of different XAI techniques under the hood of a single [benchmark](https://oxid15.github.io/xai-benchmark/index.html).

 ### **Bachelor's degree at Computer Engineering - [South Ural State University](https://www.susu.ru/en)**